ericgolftourney/StoreLocatorPlus/readme.txt

 The website offers [more screen shots](http://www.charlestonsw.com/product/store-locator-plus-2/) including those from the latest updates and premium add-on packages.

-1. Location Details
+1. Example Map with Enhanced Maps On/Off Slider
-2. Tag filter pulldown
+2. Manage Locations with Pro Pack and Store Pages
-3. All Options Search
+3. Search Settings with Pro Pack and Enhanced Search
-4. Tag Filtered by location search
+4. Map Settings with Pro Pack and Enhanced Map
-5. Tag Filter, location and name search
+5. Result Settings with Enhanced Results
-6. Admin Map Settings
+6. Search and Result Reports with Pro Pack
-7. Admin Add Locations
+7. SEO via Store Pages
-8. Admin Manage Locations
+8. Add Locations with Pro Pack Bulk Import
-9. Default settings
+9. Directions from results link

 More screenshots are available via [the CSA website](http://www.charlestonsw.com/products/store-locator-plus/).